 When it comes to buying ski boots, you may prefer to try a ski shop, where you can work with an experienced retailer to find the proper fit.
 It's recommended that you wear wool socks or other thick skiing socks, as you will when skiing.
 A decent pair of ski boots retails for around $100, while high-end boots can set you back $400 to $600.
 Still, major sales are common, so after you figure out what you want, hunt around -- including online -- for a bargain.

-For more information about snow skis, winter sports and other related topics, take a look at the links on the next page.
+For more information about snow skis, winter sports and other related topics, take a look at the links below.